 Due to so many returning players, Mojang is actively working on fixing most problems.
-But LAN issues are mostly occurred because of network problems on the user’s end, so it won’t be fixed in a future update.
+But LAN issues are mostly because of network problems on the user’s end, so can not be fixed with Minecraft update.
 We hope the methods mentioned above helped you in some way to mitigate the problem.
 Do note: If you have only one copy or digital license of Minecraft installed on both computers, it would show you identical ID error (That name is already taken).
 Finally, you can enjoy Minecraft to its fullest with your friends and family.

 5 thoughts on “How To Fix Minecraft LAN Not Working”